Noksa/helm-resolve-deps/README.md

 ### A Helm plugin to resolve local and remote dependencies in a proper way

-Is you have local charts that have dependencies as `file://` and they also use chain dependency model than you probably want to resolve local dependencies automatically.
+If you have local charts that have dependencies as `file://` and they also have other local/external chain dependencies than you probably want to resolve all local chain dependencies automatically.

 This plugin does it for you.